Kowloon's Gate: Legacy

 Initial sales were not good.
 Still, as time went by, a fanbase developed who enjoyed the mysterious experience of Kowloon's Gate.
 Its fans uploaded videos to video-sharing sites on the web, leading to a minor following for the game in Japan.

-In the video game magazine Famitsu, a 2009 reader poll of games with highest demand for a sequel ranked the game tenth with 151 votes.
+A 2009 reader poll in the video game magazine Famitsu ranked the game tenth in a list of games with highest demand for a sequel, with 151 votes.

-To commemorate the 10th anniversary of the game, the original creators came together and re-made the game world on Second Life, and was released in 2007.
+To commemorate the 10th anniversary of the game in 2007, the original creators re-made the game world on Second Life.

-According to manga artist Jun Mayuzuki, she first learned about the topic of Kowloon Walled City because of Kowloon's Gate.
+Manga artist Jun Mayuzuki first learned about the Kowloon Walled City because of Kowloon's Gate.
 This would eventually lead to the creation of her 2019 manga series Kowloon Generic Romance.

+On June 9, 2026, a fan translation group released their own unofficial English translation of the game.

 Prequel and sequel

 In October 2017, a VR prequel named Kowloon's Gate VR Suzaku was released as a PlayStation VR exclusive by Jetman Inc. A non-VR version was added in an update to the game on December 21 of the same year, allowing the game to be played without a VR headset.
-An Oculus Go version was released in October 2018.
+An Oculus Go companion app featuring music from the game was released in October 2018.
+A Nintendo Switch version stripped of all VR elements but with new added content is made available physically through pre-orders only on the crowdfunding website Campfire in November to December 2025 and June to July 2026.

 In November 2019, a sequel, Kowloon's Rhizome: A Day of the Fire, was announced.
 It was originally planned to be a 3D dungeon crawler, but the prototype did not match the developers' expectations in its entertainment value, so they decided to make the game into a visual novel instead.
 A fall 2021 release was planned for Nintendo Switch, PlayStation 4 and Microsoft Windows in Japan, but this has not been realized.
 A pilot version of the game split into 8 parts was planned to be released on Pixiv's Booth service, with the first part released in February 2023.